Barry White: 1960s

 After his release from jail, White left gang life and began a musical career at the beginning of the 1960s in singing groups.
-He first released "Too Far to Turn Around" in 1960 as part of The Upfronts before working for various small independent labels in Los Angeles.
+He first released "Too Far to Turn Around" in 1960 as part of the Upfronts before working for various small independent labels in Los Angeles.
 He also recorded several singles under his own name in the early 1960s, backed by vocal groups the Atlantics (for the Rampart and Faro labels) and the Majestics (for the Linda and Jordan labels).
-White had no involvement with Bob & Earl's 1963 hit single "Harlem Shuffle", a song he has sometimes been credited with producing; in his 1999 autobiography, White confirmed the song had been produced by Gene Page, who had worked with him on many of White's 1970s successes.
+White had no involvement with Bob & Earl's 1963 hit single "Harlem Shuffle", a song he has sometimes been credited with producing; in his 1999 autobiography, White confirmed the song had been produced by Gene Page, who had worked with him on many of his 1970s successes.

 In 1965, White produced "Feel Aw Right" by the Bel Cantos, released on the Downey label.
-He recorded his debut single, "Man Ain't Nothin'" / "I Don't Need It, released under the name Lee Barry on Downey in 1966.
+He recorded his debut single, "Man Ain't Nothin'"/"I Don't Need It", released under the name "Lee Barry" on Downey in 1966.
 He also co-wrote "Together Forever", released by Pat Powdrill & the Powerdrills in 1967.

-In the mid-'60s, Bob Keane of Del-Fi Records hired him as an A&R man for his new Bronco Records imprint, and White started working with the label's artists, including Viola Wills and The Bobby Fuller Four, as a songwriter, session musician, and arranger.
+In the mid-'60s, Bob Keane of Del-Fi Records hired him as an A&R man for his new Bronco Records imprint, and White started working with the label's artists, including Viola Wills and the Bobby Fuller Four, as a songwriter, session musician, and arranger.
 He discovered singer Felice Taylor and arranged her song "I Feel Love Comin' On", co-written with his friend Paul Politi.
 It became a big hit in the UK.
 Other charting hits written by White and Politi for her included "It May Be Winter Outside (But in My Heart It's Spring)" and "Under the Influence of Love".
-Bronco issued one of White's first singles, 1967's "All in the Run of a Day", produced by Keane and White.
-White also wrote "Doin' the Banana Split" for TV bubblegum act The Banana Splits in 1968.
+Bronco issued one of White's first singles, 1967's "All in the Run of a Day", produced by Keane and White itself.
+White also wrote "Doin' the Banana Split" for TV bubblegum pop act the Banana Splits in 1968.

 In 1969, White was signed by Forward Records of Los Angeles, a division of Transcontinental Entertainment Corporation, as a producer.